isomerpages/moe-yishuninnovajc/_about-us/Our College Identity/Our Mascot.md

 These elements represent the college’s commitment to nurture students to thrive in the VUCA future.
 Additionally, the integration of the house colours serves as a symbol of the unity and camaraderie of the college community.&nbsp;</p>
-<h4><strong>SPARKYI</strong> ignites a blaze of enthusiasm, inspiring each and every one of our students to shine brightly and carry the torch of YIJC forward.</h4>
+<p>SPARKYI ignites a blaze of enthusiasm, inspiring each and every one of
+our students to shine brightly and carry the torch of YIJC forward.</p>
 <p></p>